This Is Health

 Employer-sponsored benefit plans play a vital role in addressing the COVID-19 crisis

 Employee benefit plans can be a critical component of an employer’s people risk strategy.
 We encourage risk managers and HR professionals to work together to better understand how plan design, financing, administration, and communication affects their people.
-By effectively managing their plans, they can help their organization avoid business disruption, unplanned costs, and brand damage.
+By effectively managing their plans, they can help their organisation avoid business disruption, unplanned costs, and brand damage.

 Learn how your employee health and benefit plan, and a strategy that provides digital health and mental well-being solutions, can help you reduce people risks at times of crisis and better prepare for the future.